Tag: Financial Oversight

 • How Trillions in Crypto Liquidity Escape Regulatory Oversight

 Capital no longer travels through regulated banks or sovereign ledgers.
-It slips through anonymous wallets, decentralized exchanges, and cross-chain bridges—rewriting who can see, who can trace, and who can touch it.
+It slips through anonymous wallets.
+It moves through decentralized exchanges and cross-chain bridges.
+This process rewrites who can see, who can trace, and who can touch it.
 The old map of finance is dissolving, and with it, the boundaries of accountability.
 Liquidity has become borderless, and sovereignty increasingly notional.

 Liquidity Doesn’t Just Flow Into Crypto.
 It Escapes Oversight.